ThemeBoy/SportsPress/includes/sportspress/readme.txt

 == Changelog ==

+= 2.0.11 =
+* Tweak - Embed code to reflect change in Google Maps API.

+= 2.0.10 =
+* Tweak - Enable sortable tables on all devices.

 = 2.0.9 =
-* Tweak - Enable sortable tables on all devices.
-* Fix - Remove redundant staff settings.
+* Feature - Display admin notice when user is not allowed to edit an item.

 = 2.0.8 =
 * Feature - Add shortcode parameter to filter event calendars by player.